Sciatica is caused by irritation of the lumbar and sacral nerves as they exit the spinal canal to travel down the leg.

 Other Common Causes of Sciatic Nerve Pain include

-- Lumbar herniated disc, slipped disc or bulging disc
+- A lumbar herniated disc slipped disc, or bulging disc

 - Lumbar Spinal Stenosis (spinal canal narrowing)